Debating the Discord Part 1

 Please include me on the email chain if there is one. firstname.lastname@example.org.

-CASE/DA: I am fond of good substantive debate.
-Be sure to signpost well and explain how the argument functions in the game of debate.
-I like you to have strong impacts - don't just say that you help the economy, tell me why the economy matters.
+CASE/DA: Be sure to signpost well and explain how the argument functions in the game of debate.
+I like you to have strong terminalized impacts - don't just say that you help the economy, tell me why the economy matters.
 I think generic disads are great as long as you have good links to the aff.
-I believe in risk of solvency/risk of the disad and I rarely vote on terminal defense if the other team has an answer to show that there is still some risk of a link.
-While I think defense is useful for mitigating the other side's impacts so you can outweigh with your own, but I do not particularly like deciding the debate on solvency alone.
-I often read econ and heg arguments, and I also think advantages and disadvantages with specific links to the actor can be quite useful.
-Politics was never my favorite DA but I think it's often strategic and I'll vote on it if you win it on the flow - I am not eager to hear the same midterms scenario every round but I won't intervene against it.
+I believe in risk of solvency/risk of the disad and I rarely vote on terminal defense if the other team has an answer to show that there is still some risk of offense.
+I do not particularly like deciding the debate on solvency alone.
+Uniqueness controls the direction of the link.

 SPEED: I can handle spreading and I like fast debates.
 In all forms of carded debate, I have a very high threshold for abuse on speed theory/K for arguments that were included in a speech doc that was shared with me and the other team.
-I do not give a flying F-spec about clarity if I have a speech doc I can follow along with.
+I do not really care about clarity if I have a speech doc I can follow along with.
 In general, if I am going to vote on an argument against speed, you need to prove that you asked your opponents to slow down and they did not.
-If you do ask your opponents to slow down, NEVER say "Clear", always say "slow" instead.
 As hard as it is to establish a brightline for speed, it is impossible to establish a brightline for clarity.
-I do not mind if you exclude lay/traditional judges from the round with speed though - judges are paid or have other motivations to be here.
-If you do run an argument against spreading, I want to hear why spreading is unfair or exclusionary to you, in this debate round, or why refusing to slow down when asked is a bad norm for the activity.
+While I do prefer you not use speed to exclude the other team, I won't drop you for it unless they convince me I should.
+I do not intervene against you if you exclude lay/traditional judges from the round with speed - they have their own ballots and I can't speak for them.
 I'm unlikely to vote on the idea that one way of speaking is inherently "better" than another, and I actively HATE the argument that debate should be held to IE/speech-style standards of communication.
 I also believe that it doesn't matter whether debate is understandable to laypeople in the audience - your words only need to be understood by the other team.

 THEORY/T: I love theory debates - I will vote on any theory position if you win the argument even if it seems frivolous or unnecessary - I do vote on the flow and try not to intervene.
 I will even vote on PMR/2AR theory if there is an egregious violation in the MOC/NR that did not happen in the LOC/NC.
 I default to fairness over education in non-K rounds but I have voted on critical impact turns to fairness before.
 Be sure to signpost your We Meet and Counter Interpretation.
 I do care a lot about the specific text of interps, especially if you point out why I should.
+For example, I love spec shells with good brightlines but I am likely to buy a we meet if you say the plan shouldn't be vague but don't define how specific it should be.
 RVI's are fine as long as you can justify them, and I will not intervene against a dropped RVI.
 I do not need reasons why fairness and education matter unless you are comparing them to something else or to one another.
 I default to competing interpretations with no RVI's but I'm fine with reasonability if I hear arguments for it in the round.
-I default to drop the debater if you read voters and drop the argument if you don't.
+I default to drop the debater on shell theory and drop the argument on paragraph theory.
 I am perfectly willing to vote on potential abuse - I think competing interps implies potential abuse should be weighed in the round.
-On extra-topicality, I am very reluctant to allow the aff to sever out of extra-topical parts of the plan.
+I think extra-T should be drop the debater.

 IMPACT CALCULUS: I default to magnitude because it is the least interventionist way to compare impacts, but I'm very open to arguments about why probability is more important, particularly if you argue that favoring magnitude perpetuates oppression.
 Timeframe is more of a tiebreaker to me - unless you show how the timeframe of your impact prevents the other impact from mattering.
 In debates over pre fiat or a priori issues, I prefer preclusive weighing (what comes first) to comparative weighing (magnitude/probability).

 KRITIKS: I’m fine with kritiks of any type on either the AFF or the NEG.
-The K's I'm most familiar with include security, ableism, Baudrillard, and cap.
+The K's I'm most familiar with include security, ableism, Baudrillard, rhetoric K's, and cap/neolib.
 I am fine with letting arguments that you win on the K dictate how I should view the round.
-I think that framework informs which impacts are allowed in the debate, and "no link" or "no solvency" arguments are generally not very effective for answering the K. Whether K or T comes first is up to the debaters to decide, but if you want me to care more about your theory shell than about the oppression the K is trying to solve I want to hear something better than the lack of fairness collapsing debate.
+I think that the framework of the K informs which impacts are allowed in the debate, and "no link" or "no solvency" arguments are generally not very effective for answering the K - the aff needs some sort of offense.
+Whether K or T comes first is up to the debaters to decide, but if you want me to care more about your theory shell than about the oppression the K is trying to solve I want to hear something better than the lack of fairness collapsing debate, such as arguments about why fairness skews evaluation.
 If you want to read theory successfully against a K regardless of what side of the debate you are on, I need reasons why it comes first or matters more than the impacts of the K.

 REBUTTALS: Give me reasons to vote for you.
 Be sure to explain how the different arguments in the debate relate to one another and show that the arguments you are winning are more important.
 I would rather hear about why you win than why the other team doesn't win.
-In parli, I do not protect the flow.
+In parli, I do not protect the flow except in the most extreme circumstances.
 If your opponents make a new argument it is your responsibility to call point of order.
 I also like to see a good collapse in both the NEG block and the PMR.
 I think it is important that the LOR and the MOC agree on what arguments to go for.

 PRESUMPTION: I rarely vote on presumption if it is not deliberately triggered because I think terminal defense is rare.
 If I do vote on presumption, I will always presume neg unless the aff gives me a reason to flip presumption.
 I am definitely willing to vote on the argument that reading a counterplan or a K flips presumption, but the aff has to make that argument in order for me to consider it.

 Also, I believe that debaters should not wear professional clothes to tournaments because professional dress is a social construct that reinforces privilege.
-I won't vote you down on my own initiative for it, but I am receptive to arguments about why debaters should not dress professionally.
+I won't vote you down on my own initiative for it, but I am willing to vote on arguments about why debaters should not dress professionally.
 This article describes how I feel about professional dress in speech and debate: https://everydayfeminism.com/2015/02/professionalism-and-oppression/

 Some of my pet peeves as a judge: